lbl-neutrino/larpixSlowControls/README.md

 A promt will ask if you want to remotely monitor the latest run:

   (i) if you reply y (for yes) you will see the latest data.
 If the latest data is from a run that has ended, the monitor will display the message "Lab run has finished".
-In this case if you wish to instigate a new run from the raspberry pi follow the directions above.
+In this case, if you wish to instigate a new run from the raspberry pi follow the directions above.

   (ii) if you reply n (for no) you will be asked to supply a date in format yyyy_mm_dd.
 Check the data directory (instructions below) to see available dates.